lowson/threatbutt/README.md

 [Checking system for security answers...] /

-[Theatbutt Response: Outlook not so good ]
+[Threatbutt Response: Outlook not so good ]